-Today we are going to learn about algorithms!
+We created an algorithm, and today is all about algorithms!
 Computer scientists write algorithms in code, like the one on the screen, but we apply the same concept in lots of other areas of our lives too.

 WHAT IS AN ALGORITHM? -CLICK ON IMAGE